-- 1.1 The report presents the consultative draft of the Council's new Economic Regeneration Framework.
-This high level document seeks to set out a framework to which relevant Council services and other, partner organisations can refer in making their contribution to promoting growth, particularly within the local economy.
-Such growth will support the Council's Medium Term Financial Strategy through business rate retention. - 1.2 It is the intention for the Framework to be published for an eight week consultation and the report seeks approval for this to proceed.
+- 1.1 The report presents the revised draft of a new Economic Regeneration Framework for adoption; subject to.
+The document has been subject to an eight week consultation period, which closed on the 4th May 2018, and was reviewed by the Policy Development and Review Committee on the 10 May 2018. - 1.2 This high level document seeks to set out a framework to which relevant Council services and other, partner organisations can refer in making their contribution to promoting growth, particularly within the local economy.
+Such growth will support the Council's Medium Term Financial Strategy through business rate retention.